christopherhuntley/is135-docs/IQBDA/Part6.md

   ![](images/part6s3d.png)

+**4. Fix the page height.**

-  > It looks like the `#page-wrapper` (i.e., the white background) is not expanding to fit the bottom margin on the submit button.
+ It looks like the `#page-wrapper` (i.e., the white background) is not expanding to fit the bottom margin on the submit button.

 * Set the height of the `#page-wrapper` to 100%, which will make it expand to fit the entirety of the page content: